golang/proposal/design/43651-type-parameters.md

-For composite types (string, pointer, array, slice, struct, function, map, channel) we impose an additional restriction: an operation may only be used if the operator accepts identical input types (if any) and produces identical result types for all of the types listed in the type list.
+For composite types (string, pointer, array, slice, struct, function, map, channel) we impose an additional restriction: an operation may only be used if the operator accepts identical input types (if any) and produces identical result types for all of the types in the type set.
-To be clear, this additional restriction is only imposed when a composite type appears in a type list.
+To be clear, this additional restriction is only imposed when a composite type appears in a type set.
-It does not apply when a composite type is formed from a type parameter outside of a type list, as in `var v []T` for some type parameter `T`.
+It does not apply when a composite type is formed from a type parameter outside of a type set, as in `var v []T` for some type parameter `T`.

 ```
-// structField is a type constraint with a list of structs that all
+// structField is a type constraint whose type set consists of some
-// have a field named x.
+// struct types that all have a field named x.
 type structField interface {
-	type struct { a int; x int },
+	struct { a int; x int } |
-		struct { b int; x float64 },
+		struct { b int; x float64 } |
 		struct { c int; x uint64 }
 }

 // This function is INVALID.
 func IncrementX[T structField](p *T) {
-	v := p.x // INVALID: type of p.x is not the same for all types in list
+	v := p.x // INVALID: type of p.x is not the same for all types in set
 	v++
 	p.x = v
 }

 // sliceOrMap is a type constraint for a slice or a map.
 type sliceOrMap interface {
-	type []int, map[int]int
+	[]int | map[int]int
 }

 // Entry returns the i'th entry in a slice or the value of a map